philipphofmann/short-messages-web-api/README.md

-# Welcome the Short Messages Web Api
+# Welcome to the Short Messages Web Api

 This simple web API is designed for the course "Sicherheit von Netwerken und mobilen Applikationen" on the University of Applied Sciences Technikum Wien.